tdooner/tdooner.com/source/2017-11-07-brigade-congress.html.markdown

 https://twitter.com/SFbrigade/status/919613849120182272

 With this in mind, and all the connections coming out of the event, the network has never been poised for more success.
-Now, we just need to keep up the momentum!
+Let's keep up the momentum, work together, and make our governments work for the people!

 [1]: https://civichall.org/civicist/recharging-the-brigade-code-for-americas-challenge/
 [nac]: https://medium.com/code-for-america/national-advisory-council-election-results-and-next-steps-54c53ece6ae2